-They discuss what went well and what didn’t – and why – suggesting alternative routes that could have avoided unwanted tensions, awkwardness, blandness or fallibility.
+These reviews discuss what was productive, poignant and powerful, and what was not – and why – often suggesting alternative routes that could have avoided unwanted tensions, awkwardness, blandness or fallibility.
 Where appropriate, they consider as well audience reaction.
-However, as it is impossible to speak collectively of any given audience, it should be noted well that these would be specific and noticeable spectators, or those with which I have conversed over the performance.
+However, as it is, of course, impossible to speak conclusively of any given audience, it should be noted well that these would be specific and noticeable spectators or those with which I will have conversed after the performance.